ECU Brody School of Medicine Bulletin

 Internal Medicine Clerkship

-This rotation enables students to apply basic science and clinical knowledge to patient care situations.
+During this six-week clerkship, each student is exposed to a variety of experiences in the major areas of Internal Medicine that enables students to apply basic science and clinical knowledge to patient care situations.
 Clinical problem solving, prioritization of problems, correlation with pathophysiology, diagnostic evaluation and therapy is emphasized.
 Students are encouraged to learn by daily reading pertinent to the patient problems they are encountering on the wards.
 Students work with members of the total patient care team by participating in morning work rounds, assuming increased responsibility for patient evaluation and care, and assisting with common procedures.
-During the eight-week clerkship, each student is exposed to a balance of experiences in the major areas of medicine.
-Four weeks are spent on a general medicine inpatient service and four weeks on one of four subspecialty services, i.e. cardiology, nephrology, neurology or hematology/oncology.
+Four weeks are spent on a general medicine inpatient service and two weeks on one of the following subspecialty services: Cardiology, Hematology/Oncology, Neurology, or Nephrology.

 Obstetrics and Gynecology Clerkship

-Upon completion of the eight-week clerkship, students possess the skills and knowledge necessary to perform pediatric medical evaluations.
-Students are able to record and communicate pertinent data, and formulate and implement management plans for common health concerns for children from birth through adolescence.
+Upon completion of the six-week clerkship, students possess the skills and knowledge necessary to perform pediatric medical evaluations.
+Students are able to examine, record and communicate pertinent data, and formulate and implement management plans for common health concerns for children from birth through adolescence.
 Preventive health principles for optimal child health are also emphasized.
 Students experience clinical teaching on the pediatric inpatient service and the newborn nursery of Vidant Medical Center.
-Subspecialty and general pediatric care are taught at Centers.
-Students also experience rural health in approved pediatric practices in eastern North Carolina.
+Subspecialty and general pediatric care are taught at Vidant Medical Center and Brody School of Medicine Outpatient Center.
+Students also experience rural and community health in approved pediatric practices in eastern North Carolina.

 Psychiatric Medicine Clerkship

 This six-week clerkship consists of inpatient, outpatient and didactic experiences.
 The inpatient rotation is a four-week experience at Cherry Hospital (the regional state psychiatric hospital in Goldsboro) or at the psychiatric unit of Vidant Medical Center.
 The outpatient experience usually involves four weeks at a community mental health center or at the Brody School of Medicine Psychiatry Outpatient Clinic.
 Some students spend four weeks at the local alcohol and drug treatment program.
-One day a week is devoted to didactic sessions covering psychopharmacology, psychiatric assessment, and child psychiatry plus Psychiatry Grand Rounds.
+One day a week is devoted to Psychiatry Grand Rounds and didactic sessions covering psychopharmacology, psychiatric assessment, and child psychiatry.
 Students perform psychiatric and physical work-ups on assigned inpatients and participate in the assessment and care of outpatients.
 The goals of the rotation are for the student to hone interviewing skills and to learn the psychiatric interventions that are expected of all non-psychiatrist physicians.
 Attending physicians and residents supervise students' performance.

 The surgery clerkship is the core of the surgical education program.
-During the eight-week rotation, students serve on the general and specialty surgical services of Vidant Medical Center, the SurgiCenter and the associated outpatient clinics, and rotate through private offices and emergency facilities.
-They assist in the diagnosis and treatment of surgical problems under the direct supervision of the surgical faculty and resident staff.
+During the six-week rotation, students serve on the general and specialty surgical services of Vidant Medical Center, the SurgiCenter and the associated outpatient clinics, and rotate through private offices and emergency facilities.
+They assist in the diagnosis and treatment of surgical problems under the direct supervision of the surgical faculty and resident physician staff.
 Supporting the clerkship are a series of didactic lectures, rounds and conferences which emphasize the basic principles of surgical physiology, wound care and asepsis, the historical background of surgery, the diagnosis and surgical treatment of various body systems and the emotional needs of surgical patients.
-Included in the rotation is a course in surgical technique and experience in the operating room suites.
-Upon completion of the course, the student should have the basic training to evaluate the common surgical disorders and to be knowledgeable in their management.
+Included in the rotation is a focus on surgical technique and experience in the operating room suites.
+Upon completion of the clerkship, the student should have the basic training to evaluate common surgical disorders and demonstrate knowledge of their management.